Cervical Cancer: Symptoms, Risk Factors, and Screening

 • MRI and CT Scans are conducted if cervical cancer is detected.

-• These imaging tests help determine the extent of the tumor.
+• These imaging tests help determine the extent of the tumour.

 Follow-Up Tests